Series 86 Exam Guide, Study Plan & Practice Questions

 The guide also includes quick-reference pages such as the Cheat Sheet and FAQ for faster recall.
 The chapter lessons are where you build working judgment about macro drivers, industry structure, accounting quality, model assumptions, valuation methods, and catalyst analysis.

-Learn how Series 86 tests catalysts, historical and peer valuation context, technical signals, risk factors, and events that change stock recommendations.
+Learn how Series 86 tests macro, political, company-specific, technical, shareholder, and risk-perception events that can change valuation and recommendations.

 Comprehensive FINRA Series 86 reference: macro/industry data collection, fundamental company analysis, accounting comparability, forecasting frameworks, valuation methods (multiples, DCF, DDM, economic profit, SOTP), cost of capital, and catalyst-driven re-rating logic.